Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

 Nelony took the moment and latched onto her tightly pulling her to the coast of North America to the island of Hawaii to the Maunaloa volcano.
 They plunged into its caldera together and into the earth, rock and hot magma.
 Shelrath struggled against Nelony who once again clasped Shelrath in the rock and magma of the earth, pressing her down.
 Shelrath's powers waned and the hot magma burned her skin.
 Nelony kept her force upon Shelrath and soon Shelrath became enveloped in rock and cooling magma.
 The struggles stopped and Nelony relaxed.
 She drew the lump of rock that enveloped Shelrath from the depths of the volcano up to the surface.
 She flew the rock to the edge of the park in which the mountain was contained and dropped it to the ground in a clearing in the populated area.
 The rock split in two and a perfectly formed and molded stone statue of Shelrath fell out.
 Her face a sneer and her body tensed, full of rage caught in that moment of her death.

 Nelony fell to the ground exhausted as a crowd converged upon her.
 The emergency vehicles started to arrive one by one.

 The world over the Aerth began to heal and the damage of the twins was undone.
-Nelony could feel the life and vitality return and restore the dying planet to beyond its full health.
+Nelony could feel the life and vitality return and restore the dying planet to beyond its full health and potential.
 The feeling invigorated her and for a moment the pains of losing her ancestor abandoned her.

 Nelony smiled and to the crowd's amazement she took to the air.